Break The Ice: How to Talk to Girls and Guys

-Rather than "putting yourself out there", get the other person to invest a little first.
+Rather than "putting yourself out there," get the other person to invest a little first.
 Ask them to do something for you.
 Make a request.
-This could even be something small like, "could you grab me a straw"?
-Or, "could you watch my stuff for a minute while I get a coffee"?
-Frankly, any small request will do the trick.
+This could even be something small like, "could you grab me a straw?"
+Or, "could you watch my stuff for a minute while I get a coffee?"
+Any small request will do the trick.

 I have discussed the reason for this "investment" effect elsewhere (see here and here).
 Known as the Ben Franklin Effect, it is the phenomenon where people like others more when they do a favor for them (Jecker & Landry, 1969).
-That is, when the OTHER PERSON does a favor for you, THEY like you more.
-So, forget about buying them the drink as an opener...and ask for one instead!
+So, forget about buying them the drink as an opener... and ask for one instead!

 2) Ask a Question

+Yes, some people do question others to excess, which is obnoxious.
 So, when someone answers your question, give them a little back in return!
-Break the ice on your terms, then show them who you are a bit too.
+Break the ice on your terms, then show them a bit of who you are.
 Remember to not play games and reciprocate (see here).

 3) Make a Statement